Deep Face Recognition: A Survey: Network Architecture and Training Loss

-In \cite{liu2017sphereface,wang2018additive,deng2018arcface,liu2017deep}, the loss functions normalized the weights only and trained with angular/cosine margin to make the learned features be discriminative.
+Some papers \cite{liu2017sphereface,liu2017deep} first normalized the weights only and then added angular/cosine margin into loss functions to make the learned features be discriminative.
 In contrast, some works, such as \cite{ranjan2017l2,hasnat2017deepvisage}, adopted feature normalization only to overcome the bias to the sample distribution of the softmax.
 Based on the observation of \cite{parde2016deep} that the L2-norm of features learned using the softmax loss is informative of the quality of the face, L2-softmax \cite{ranjan2017l2} enforced all the features to have the same L2-norm by feature normalization such that similar attention is given to good quality frontal faces and blurry faces with extreme pose.
-Rather than scaling parameter $\alpha$, Hasnat et al. \cite{hasnat2017deepvisage} normalized features with $\hat{x}=\frac{x-\mu}{\sqrt{\sigma^2}}$, where $\mu$ and $\sigma^2$ are the mean and variance.
-Ring loss \cite{Zheng_2018_CVPR} encouraged norm of samples being value $R$ (a learned parameter) rather than explicit enforcing through a hard normalization operation.
-Moreover, normalizing both features and weights \cite{wang2017normface,liu2017rethinking,hasnat2017mises} has become a common strategy in softmax.
-In \cite{wang2017normface}, Wang et al. explained the necessity of this normalization operation from both analytic and geometric perspectives.
-After normalizing features and weights, CoCo loss \cite{liu2017rethinking} optimized the cosine distance among data features, and \cite{hasnat2017mises} used the von Mises-Fisher (vMF) mixture model as the theoretical basis to develop a novel vMF mixture loss and its corresponding vMF deep features.
+Rather than scaling $x$ to the parameter $\alpha$, Hasnat et al. \cite{hasnat2017deepvisage} normalized features with $\hat{x}=\frac{x-\mu}{\sqrt{\sigma^2}}$, where $\mu$ and $\sigma^2$ are the mean and variance.
+Ring loss \cite{Zheng_2018_CVPR} encouraged the norm of samples being value $R$ (a learned parameter) rather than explicit enforcing through a hard normalization operation.
+Moreover, normalizing both features and weights \cite{wang2017normface,liu2017rethinking,hasnat2017mises,wang2018additive,deng2019arcface} has become a common strategy.
+Wang et al. \cite{wang2017normface} explained the necessity of this normalization operation from both analytic and geometric perspectives.
+After normalizing features and weights, CoCo loss \cite{liu2017rethinking} optimized the cosine distance among data features, and Hasnat et al. \cite{hasnat2017mises} used the von Mises-Fisher (vMF) mixture model as the theoretical basis to develop a novel vMF mixture loss and its corresponding vMF deep features.

-In addition to normalization, there are also other strategies to modify softmax; for example, Chen et al. \cite{chen2017noisy} proposed a noisy softmax to mitigate early saturation by injecting annealed noise in softmax.